Perl-Apollo/Corinna/rfc/questions.md

 override method move($x,$y) {...}
 ```

-Should methods generated via slot attributes be allowed to override parents?
+Should methods generated via field attributes be allowed to override parents?
 If so, how do we signal this?

 ## 11.1.5 `can`, `does`, and `isa`